tnajdek/zotero-api-client/README.md

 <a name="module_zotero-api-client..api..registerAttachment"></a>

 #### api~registerAttachment(fileName, fileSize, mtime, md5sum) ⇒ <code>Object</code>
-Advanced function that will attempt to register existing file with given attachment-item based on known file metadata.
+Advanced function that will attempt to register an existing file with a given attachment item based on known file metadata.
 Can also be used to rename an existing file.
 Can be only used in conjunction with items() and post().
-Use items() to select attachment item for which file is registered.
+Use items() to select the attachment item for which a file is registered.
 Will populate Content-Type, If-Match headers.
 Will fail with a ErrorResponse if API does not return "exists".